JustunoCom/plugin-wordpress/readme.txt

 = WHAT IS JUSTUNO? =

-The most powerful free conversion marketing app in the market!
-Justuno is used by over 50,000 businesses around the world.
-The platform is trusted by e-commerce startups, industry experts, enterprise retailers, full service agencies, professional designers, and career marketers for all conversion marketing needs.
+Justuno is an AI-powered on-site visitor conversion platform that utilizes billions of user data points to provide intelligent lead captures, personalized website messaging, and actionable insights that help turn website clicks into conversions.
+Leveraging advanced visitor intelligence data, the Justuno conversion optimization suite utilizes predictive analytics that can be leveraged to personalize every step of your customers’ journey.

-= HOW JUSTUNO HELPS YOU =
+= A FULL FEATURED CONVERSION SUITE =

-* **Email Pop Ups** - The simplest and most effective way to build your email list and generate sales opportunities.
-Use a theme or take complete control of your design!
+* **Pop-Ups** - The simplest and most effective way to build your email list, increase conversions, generate sales opportunities, and more.
+Use a pre-built theme or take complete control of your design!
-* **Exit Pop Ups** - Add exit intent pop ups to your site to capture emails before your visitor leaves.
+* **Intelligent Segmentation and Targeting** - Justuno's proprietary visitor intelligence technology analyzes billions of data points to create profiles that identify, track, and analyze every website visitor.
+Target these audiences with refined promotions that capture and convert leads faster than ever before.
+* **Content Gating, Age Verification, and GDPR** - Easily gate valuable content using Justuno promotions, verify age of your website visitors, and stay compliant through GDPR notifications.
-* **Mobile Optimized Pop Ups (SEO Friendly)** - Engage and convert mobile traffic with mobile-specific pop ups.
-In compliance with Google’s recent mobile SEO policies.
+* **Mobile Optimized Pop Ups (SEO Friendly)** - Engage and convert more mobile traffic with mobile-optimized promotions that stay in compliance with current mobile SEO best practices.
-* **Cart and Checkout Abandonment Offers** - Prevent cart abandonment with targeted offers proven to convert shoppers into customers.
-* **Banners, Bars and Slide-Ins** - use for email capture, sale notifications and effective website messaging.
+* **Banners, Bars and Slide-Ins** - Quickly add or change elements on your website for news, email capture, sale notifications, and other dynamic messaging.
-* **Contests** - Run enticing contests to convert high-intent traffic into leads.
+* **Exit Offers** - Add exit pop-ups to your site that captures valuable traffic before visitors leave.
+* **AI E-commerce Offers​** - Prevent cart abandonment, increase AOV, engage repeat visitors, and more with AI-powered offers proven to convert window-shoppers into profitable customers.
+* **Advanced Analytics​** - Combining the power of your audience’s onsite micro-interactions with insights gathered from billions of additional user sessions, Justuno organizes and analyzes your data to present in-depth and straightforward reporting and analytics.
-* **Form Integrations** - Add the emails you capture to any list from MailChimp, Bronto, Klaviyo, Hubspot, Constant Contact, Rejoiner and more.
-Plus, add any HTML form to your pop ups, banners, and slide-ins.
+* **Direct Integrations​** - Feed your Justuno data into MailChimp, Bronto, Klaviyo, Hubspot, Constant Contact, Rejoiner, Zapier and more.
+Justuno integrates directly with over 95+ marketing tools.
-* **Conversion Focused Themes** - Full screen, countdown timer, spin-to-win, age verification, holiday specific, mobile, social media, and many more!
-No need for single use apps when you have access to every theme you’ll ever need!
+* **Custom Code and API Access** - Don't see something you're looking for?
+Add custom HTML/CSS/JS to your promotions, banners, and slide-ins, and use our custom embed options to integrate with your favorite tools.
+* **Themes by Conversion Experts​** - Quickly leverage Justuno’s extensive library of proven themes.
+Full screen takeovers, countdown timers, spin-to-wins, banners, age verification gates, holiday promos, mobile promos, social integrated promos, and much more are available with just a few clicks.

 = THE JUSTUNO SUITE COMES WITH =

-* **Versatile Targeting and Segmentation** - Target visitors based on exit, page views, referral site, time on site, visit frequency, geo-location, device type, scroll, cart value, order history, local date & time, previous engagement activity, and much more!

 * **Drag-and-Drop Design Canvas** - Bring your pop up and promotion designs to life with the most customizable design canvas in the app store.
 Start with a theme and make it your own or design from scratch.